-Email is still the killer app that beats every other form of marketing technique in existence.
+Email, and particularly creating a profitable newsletter, is still the killer app that beats every other form of marketing technique in existence.
 And email is the core reason why Product Launch Formula works so well.

 Yes you have other factors such as your pre-launch content, your sales letter or video, and your interaction with prospects in the Facebook comments at the bottom of your launch pages.
 But the delivery system is what holds everything together.
 And the main delivery system is still email.

 Over the next few posts you’re going to learn about the three things it takes to create a thriving, COVID-19 recession proof business based on email marketing.
 The posts will be covering 3 core areas:

 1. Using compelling content that allows you to build a personal relationship with the people on your list

 2. Generating organic and paid Traffic to your website so visitors can join your list

 3. How to make irresistible Offers to your subscribers so they want to hear from and buy from you

 In particular, we’re going to be looking at how to create content to support those three key areas.